ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

  ```

 TIP: A single add-on can interact with as many hooks as you want.

+TIP: Extensions need to be enabled to work.
+When you create an extension, a migration is added which will enable the extension on install.
+However if you need it immediately available, you can use the `--install` or `-i` flag when creating your extension.
+This would look like `make:extension-hook --install`.

 ## Anatomy Of An Extension
 Once we've added the ability to hook into the core with our add-on, an `Extensions` folder is created.
 The CLI will generate a class and a respective file for each core hook we wish to use.